Shortcut Sweet Potato Shepherd’s Pie Recipe

 Ground black pepper

-Section 2: Directions
+Directions

-Reduce heat to medium.
-Add the onion and cook while stirring occasionally, for about 5 minutes, until soft and translucent.
-Add the garlic and cook for another minute.
-Tip the cans of lentils with their liquid into the skillet.
+4. Tip the cans of lentils with their liquid into the skillet.
 Stir in tomato paste, balsamic vinegar, and soy sauce.

-In a small bowl or cup, make a slurry by stirring together the cornstarch and water until smooth.
+5. In a small bowl or cup, make a slurry by stirring together the cornstarch and water until smooth.
 Pour the slurry into the skillet and cook while stirring as the filling thickens, about 2 minutes.
 Mix in the peas and carrots.
 Add the rosemary, thyme, and black pepper.

-Finish the topping: Strain the sweet potatoes and return them to the pot.
+6. Finish the topping: Strain the sweet potatoes and return them to the pot.
 Mash them with a potato masher.
 A fork will also work if you don’t have a masher.
 Taste and, if you like, add a sprinkle of salt.

-To finish and serve: Scoop big spoonfuls of mashed sweet potatoes over the filling in the skillet.
+7. To finish and serve: Scoop big spoonfuls of mashed sweet potatoes over the filling in the skillet.
 Evenly spread the sweet potatoes with the back of a spoon or offset spatula then finish by dragging a fork horizontally and vertically to create a design.
 Garnish with parsley or nuts.
 For an even easier way to serve, spoon the filling into bowls and finish with a big dollop of sweet potatoes on top.
 Garnish.
 To make ahead, transfer the filling to a casserole dish, top it with the sweet potatoes, then refrigerate.
-Baked at 350ºF for about 30 minutes out of the fridge.
+Baked at 375ºF for about 30 minutes out of the fridge.
 The dish can also be frozen and heated up at 350ºF for about an hour.